suryatrikal/suryatrikal/README.md

-- 👋 Hi, I’m @suryatrikal
+- 👋 Hi, I’m @Suryakant tiwari
 - 👀 I’m interested in
 - 🌱 I’m currently learning web devlopment and DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me